evmos/evmos/docs/quickstart/binary.md

 broadcast-mode = "sync"
 ```

 After the necessary changes are made in the `client.toml`, then save.
-For example, if we directly change the chain-id from `evmos_9000-2` to `evmostest_9000-1`, and output to number, it would change instantly as shown below.
+For example, if we directly change the chain-id from `evmos_{{ $themeConfig.project.testnet_chain_id }}-2` to `evmostest_9000-1`, and output to number, it would change instantly as shown below.

 ```bash
 evmosd config